Anomaly free Froggatt-Nielsen models of flavor: The phenomenology of flavorful bosons

 while $J_{W^a}^\mu$ is obtained from $J_Y^\mu$ by replacing $g_Y Y_q$ with $g T^a$, where $g$ is the $SU(2)_L$ coupling constant, and $T^a$ the corresponding generators (now acting inside the quark currents).
 The ellipses denote the couplings to leptonic, up- and down-quark FN chains.
 These are obtained from the terms explicitly shown in \eqref{eq:BCurrent}, \eqref{eq:ZprimeCurrent} by making replacements $q_{L}\to L_{L}, e_{R}, u_{R}, d_{R}$ and $q_{R}\to L_{R}, e_{L}, u_{L}, d_{L}$, respectively.
 Here $g_Y$ and $g^\prime$ are the $U_Y(1)$ and $U(1)_{\rm FN}^\prime$ gauge couplings, while $Y_f$ and $n\delta_f$ are, respectively, the hypercharge and the horizontal $U(1)_{\rm FN}$ quantum numbers of the fermion $f_{L/R,n}^{(i)}$, where $\delta_q=\delta_L=-1$ and $\delta_u=\delta_d=\delta_e=1$.

-The couplings to the SM fermions are obtained by performing the unitary transformations in \eqref{eq:field_rotation_chain_diag}, and keeping only the zero modes.
+The couplings to the SM fermions are obtained by performing the unitary transformations in \eqref{eq:field_rotation_chain_diag_cpld}, and keeping only the zero modes.
 This gives \beq

 \eeq where, as before, the ellipses denote the couplings to right-handed quarks and to leptons, obtained through trivial replacements.
 The two electroweak currents, $J_Y^\mu$ and $J_{W^a}$, are flavor diagonal, since the FN chains carry the same SM charges as the corresponding SM fermions.
 In contrast, the FN current, $J_{\rm FN}^\mu$, has flavor violating couplings, \beq c'{}_{\negmedspace ij}^{q_L}=\sum_{n=1}^{N_{q(1)}} \sum_{k=1}^{\hat N_q|_n} V_{n(k),0(i)}^{q_L *} V_{n(k),0(j)}^{q_L} n \delta_q, \eeq and similarly for the other $c'{}_{\negmedspace ij}^{f}$ matrices.
 The off-diagonal entries arise because the horizontal charges of fermions on different nodes differ.
+Note that the zero modes are localized toward the ends of vector-like chains, and thus we expect $c'{}_{\negmedspace ij}^{q_L}$ to have eigenvalues that are ${\mathcal O}(N_{q(i)})$, see also the discussion below \eqref{eq:LSM:effective}.